 “I know what you’re going through” is one of the phrases I often hear, but I don’t want to.
 Sure, people know that depression is making me lose control.
 But who doesn’t?
 The statement makes me feel like there is no room for me to express my deepest thoughts and feeling because they already know what I am going through.
 But do they understand?

-This phrase invalidates my condition.
-It makes me think that I am not worthy of anyone’s time, attention, and effort.
+This phrase invalidates my depression.
+It depresses me to think I am not worthy of anyone’s time, attention, and effort.
 It makes me numb and unable to concentrate.
 It makes me feel more depressed and anxious.
 It makes me think that seeking help is not an option.
-It makes me feel alone.
+It makes my depression worse.

-What I did To Regain Myself
+What I Did To Regain Myself

 One of the hardest parts of my journey to recovery is letting go of people I used to be with.
 It was a decision I thought I could never make sense of.
 I have this fear of being alone.
 I was allowed to be surrounded by individuals because I thought that was the most important thing to do during depression recovery.
-However, the more I engage with different people and their different opinions towards my condition, the more I feel suffocated.
+However, the more I engage with different people and their different opinions towards my depression, the more I feel suffocated.

 I Expressed My Emotions Even If Others Do Not Entirely Care About It

 Another thing I realized during the worse stages of my depression is that keeping your mouth shut will only make you feel even more alone.
-So regardless of others not wanting to hear me or not interested in what I am going through, I still decided to let them know.
+So regardless of others not wanting to hear me or not being interested in what I am going through, I still decided to let them know about my depression.
 It is not because I wanted them to sympathize with me or anything, but because I want to remove the weight in my chest despite the consequences of people not minding.

-At first, I don’t entirely believe that counseling and therapy would bring me the solutions I needed for my depressive state.
+At first, I don’t entirely believe that counseling and therapy would bring me the solutions I needed for my depression.
 But despite the hesitations, I went through the process.
-The counseling and therapy sessions are not that perfect, but the key points of recovery are there.
+The counseling and therapy sessions are not that perfect, but the key points of depression recovery are there.
 That is where I realized that there are so many things that I can do to manage my depression.